Right Heart Catheterization with Heart Tissue Biopsy

 is inserted into a vein, usually in your neck.
 At the end of the catheter is a tool

 to take a tissue sample.
-The tiny pieces of heart tissue are sent to the lab for examination
+The tiny pieces of heart tissue are sent to the lab for exam

 under a microscope.
-Doctors, known as pathologists, examine your tissue under a microscope for
+Doctors, called pathologists, examine your tissue under a microscope for

 signs of infection, inflammation, or abnormal cells.
 Your doctor does the biopsy to